tilde-lab/optimade-client/README.md

 const results = await optimadeClient.getStructuresAll(providerIds, YOUR_OPTIMADE_QUERY); // [Structures[], Provider][]
 ```

-Note the `Optimade` class constructor accepts also the `corsProxyUrl` parameter making sense for the [browser environment](https://github.com/tilde-lab/optimade.science/blob/master/src/services/optimade.ts).
+Importing depends on your environment.
+See also the `examples` folder.
+The `.html` examples are suited for the browser environment, the `.js` examples are suited for the server environment.

+The code is generally isomorphic, however one should additionally take care of downloading the cache or setting the CORS policy for the browsers.
+Concerning the CORS, the `Optimade` class constructor accepts the `corsProxyUrl` parameter, pointing to _e.g._  a running `cors-anywhere` proxy instance.
 This will be valid until all the Optimade providers are supplying the header `Access-Control-Allow-Origin $http_origin` in their responses.
 For the server-side environment this is not required.

 ## License